Another Happy Day

 Another Happy Day is a 2011 American drama film written and directed by Sam Levinson, in his feature directorial debut.
 The film stars an ensemble cast including Ellen Barkin, Kate Bosworth, Ellen Burstyn, Thomas Haden Church, Jeffrey DeMunn, Siobhan Fallon Hogan, George Kennedy, Ezra Miller, Demi Moore, Diana Scarwid and Daniel Yelsky.

 It had its world premiere at the Sundance Film Festival on January 23, 2011.
 It was released on November 18, 2011, by Phase 4 Films.

-Plot
+Premise

-A wedding at Lynn Hellman's parents estate hurls her into the center of touchy family dynamics.
+Lynn attempts to reunite with her estranged son at his wedding, but it only serves to expose painful truths and family secrets.